 10 Laudato Si and Confucian-Christian Dialogue on the Ecology

-Edmund Kee-Fook Chia is a Senior Lecturer at the School of Theology at the Australian Catholic University, Australia.
-He headed the interreligious dialogue office of the Asian Bishops from 1996-2004.
-He then taught at Catholic Theological Union in Chicago and since 2011 has been on the faculty of the Australian Catholic University.
-His is author of World Christianity Encounters World Religions (2018) and a forthcoming book by Routledge on Asian Christianity.
+Edmund Kee-Fook Chia is a Senior Lecturer of Theology at the Australian Catholic University, Fellow at the University of Divinity (Melbourne), and Visiting Researcher at Radboud University Nimegen (Netherlands).
+He headed the interreligious dialogue office of the Asian Bishops from 1996 to 2004 and taught at Catholic Theological Union in Chicago before migrating to Australia in 2011.
+He is the author of World Christianity Encounters World Religions (2018) and a forthcoming book by Routledge on Asian Christianity and Theology.